ssiemonsma/VR_Force_Feedback_System/README.md

 # VR_Force_Feedback_System
 This is meant to complement a custom-built  VR force feedback system.
-The wearable device can resist outward arm movements in order to increase safety and interactivity of Virtual Reality systems.
+The wearable device can resist outward arm movements in order to increase safety and interactivity of virtual reality systems.
 This project was originally targeted at the Oculus Rift, but a port to the Oculus Quest 2 is currently being explored.
 This project was originally designed and developed in 2018-2019 as part of an ECE Senior Design project at the University of Iowa, where it won the the Best ECE Senior Design Award.
 This is an open project that is free to be used and built upon by others.

 The original team members were Stephen Siemonsma, Sam Hisel, Kevin Mattes, and George Drivas.
 The project is currently being maintaind by Stephen Siemonsma.